-3D CNN is a common architecture used to process uniform voxels for label prediction.
-Huang et al.\cite{huang2016point} presented a 3D FCN for coarse voxel level predictions.
-Their method is limited by spatial inconsistency between predictions and provide a coarse labeling.
-Tchapmi et al.\cite{tchapmi2017segcloud} introduce a novel network SEGCloud to produce fine-grained predictions.
-It up samples the coarse voxel-wise prediction obtained from a 3D FCN to the original 3D point space resolution by trilinear interpolation.
+3D CNN is a typical architecture that processes uniform voxels for label prediction.
+3D FCN~\cite{huang2016point} is for coarse voxel-level predictions but is limited by the spatial inconsistency between predictions and provides coarse labeling.
+SEGCloud~\cite{tchapmi2017segcloud}, a novel network, produces fine-grained predictions, upsampling the coarse voxel-wise prediction obtained from a 3D FCN to the original 3D point space resolution by trilinear interpolation.

-With fixed resolution voxels, the computational complexity grows linearly with the increase of the scene scale.
+With fixed-resolution voxels, the computational complexity grows linearly with the increase in scene scale.
 Large voxels can lower the computational cost of large-scale scene parsing.
-Liu et al.\cite{liu20173dcnn} introduced a novel network called 3DCNN-DQN-RNN.
-Like the sliding windows in 2D semantic segmentation, this network proposes eye window that traverses the whole data for fast localizing and segmenting class objects under the control of 3D-CNN and deep Q-Network (DQN).
-The 3D-CNN and Residual RNN further refine features in the eye window.
+Liu~et~al.~\cite{liu20173DCNN} introduced a novel network called 3D CNN-DQN-RNN.
+Like the sliding windows in 2D semantic segmentation, 3D CNN-DQN-RNN proposes an eye window that traverses the whole data for fast localizing and segmenting class objects under the control of a 3D CNN and a deep Q-Network (DQN).
+The 3D CNN and residual RNN further refine features in the eye window.
 The pipeline learns key features of interesting regions efficiently to enhance the accuracy of large-scale scene parsing with less computational cost.
-Rethage et at.\cite{rethage2018fully} present a novel fully convolutional point network (FCPN), sensitive to multi-scale input , to parse large-scale scene without pro- or post-process steps.
-Particularly, FCPN is able to learn memory efficient representations that scale well to larger volumes.
-Similarly, Dai et al.\cite{dai2018scancomplete} design a novel 3D-CNN to train on scene subvolumes but deploy on arbitrarily large scenes at test time, as it is able to handle large scenes with varying spatial extent.
-Additionally, their network adopts a coarse-to-fine tactic to predict multiple resolution scenes to handle the resolution growth in data size as the scene increases in size.
-Traditionally, the voxel representation only comprises Boolean occupancy information which loses much geometric informatin.
-Meng et al.\cite{meng2019vv} develop a novel information-rich voxel representation by using a variational auto-encoder(VAE) taking radial basis function(RBF) to capture the distribution of points within each voxel.
-Further, they proposed a group equivariant convolution to exploit feature.
+Rethage~et~al.~\cite{rethage2018fully} present a novel fully convolutional point network (FCPN), sensitive to multi-scale input, to parse large-scale scenes without pro- or post-process steps.
+Mainly, FCPN is able to learn memory-efficient representations that scale well to larger volumes.